MATO232423424/teleport_menu/README.md

 ## ⚙️ Installation

 1. Drag the script folder into your resources folder
-2. Add `ensure Mato` in your server.cfg
+2. Add `ensure teleport_menu-main` in your server.cfg
 3. Configure locations inside `config.lua`
 4. Restart your server